• Skip to primary navigation

 Instructions

 • In a saute pan over medium heat, add chopped bacon and cook until crispy.
-Remove from pan and set aside, leaving bacon grease in the pan.
+Remove bacon pieces and set aside, leaving bacon grease in the pan.

 • Add brussels sprouts, onions, and pepper to pan and stir to coat with bacon grease.
 Cook for 8-10 minutes, stirring and flipping brussels sprouts as needed to cook evenly.